 View detailed program fees page(s).
 Please note that amounts on these pages are meant for planning purposes only.
 They don't represent final amounts owing.

-- Tuition funding of $1,810 is available to 7 accepted students who identify as Indigenous or Black/African Canadians.
+- Tuition funding of $1,810 is available to students who identify as Indigenous, Black / African Canadians and/or women.
 Applicants must self-identify during the application process to be considered for funding.

 Courses may include